Saturday, November 5, 2016

 Guruji about nudity

-like water flowing over our very bodies.
-We did not feel that there was anyone serving us.
-When there is no one else is gbserring, and we are all by ourselves, how and why would we feel a sense of shame?
-Are we ashamed of ourselves?"
-Vyasa realised that he was not fully absorbed in his true nature, he felt a separation from it.
+“O venerable sage, we know your greatness.
+But when you were passing by, we felt that there was a human observer.
+When Śuka was passing, it was like a bird flying in the sky, like tree leaves rustling, like water flowing over our very bodies.
+We did not feel that there was anyone observing us.
+When there is no one else observing, and we are all by ourselves, how and why would we feel a sense of shame?
+Are we ashamed of ourselves?”

-The whole of nature (and billions of living forms in it) are all nude.
-Only humans cover themselves with their shame.
-When Adam ate the apple, he felt ashamed of his and Eve's nudity.
+When Adam ate the apple, he felt ashamed of his and Eve’s nudity.
 That was the original sin: being ashamed of nudity.
-Nudity itself was not sin; they were nude before eating the apple, they were not sinful then.
+Nudity itself was not sin.
+They were nude before eating the apple, and they were not sinful then.

 Shakti: Tantric temple of nude goddesses